 Style Notes: I think everyone needs a summer dress that makes them feel great.
 You know the frock that you can throw on when it's boiling and you still manage to stay looking cool?
 That one.

 3. Basket Bag

-Take a tip from our French pals, and opt for a basket bag during the summer.
+Style Notes: Take a tip from our French friends, and opt for a basket bag during the summer.
 My preference is oversize in case there's a call for a picnic and you need it to double up as your picnic basket.